automicus/PyISY/README.md

 **NOTE:** Significant changes have been made in V2, please refer to the [CHANGELOG](CHANGELOG.md) for details.
 It is recommended you do not update to the latest version without testing for any unknown breaking changes or impacts to your dependent code.

+## Version 2 End of Life Notice (EOL)

+:warning: Version 2 of this library will be marked as EOL and will not be maintained after 2023-12-31.
+If you are still using this version, please consider migrating to  [pyisyox].
+Version 3 of this module will also be marked EOL on 2024-07-01 in favor of migration to the newest version at [pyisyox].

+If there is a specific feature that is not available in the current versions, please open an issue at https://github.com/shbatm/pyisyox/issues

 ### Examples

 See the [examples](examples/) folder for connection examples.